turnercore/s3agle/README.md

 ## What is Eagle?

 [Eagle](https://eagle.cool/) is a file mangement app.
-It needs to be running in the background for the [Eagle](https://eagle.cool/) functions to work properly.
-[Eagle](https://eagle.cool/) released basic API access to their program that allows the plugin to upload files to it.
+Eagle app needs to be running in the background for the Eagle functionality to work properly.
+The Eagle URL is editable within the settings in case you want to try running it remotely.
+This plugin has not been tested with Eagle running on a remote computer, but in theory it should work Eagle has only released basic API access to the app, and as this API is expanded this plugin could have more options for storing files within it.

-> [!NOTE] Note
+> [!NOTE]
 > This plugin is still in development, and there may be some bugs.
 Please report any issues you find.
 Always be sure to backup your vault before using a new plugin.

 ### Usage